cwyatt29/CircutPython/README.md

 ### Reflection

+Using the design intents you gain so much information on how the final project should work.
+Also make sure you read the fine print and change the materials if necessary.

 ## Pumpkin

 ### Description
 Use all the tools available to your knowlegde to creat a pumpkin and then make a slide show presenting the pumpkin in order to win a contest